elcolumbio/mlrepricer/README.md

 Or change the path_to_config in the setup package.

 ## Installation
+I run it on Ubuntu.
+You can run it also on Windows, if you want to use redis you can run redis under WSL.
+Right now i start redis manually in the bash on Windows.

 You can clone it locally and cd into the top level folder. and install it with: pip install .